afiodorov/afiodorov.github.io/_posts/2015-12-04-terry-replies.md

 I left the following comment on Terry's blog today.
-The comment is just a summary of several blog posts from the blogosphere I belong to and is a result of a conversation I was having with a friend.
+The comment is just a summary of several blog posts from the blogosphere I belong to and is a result of a conversation I was having with a friend (like many blog posts here).

 See the original post and comment [here][post].